magneticB/blog/wizards-decoding.md

 ***
 ####Script details

 There are three main functions in the script which we will talk about.
 There is a 'provenance' variable that stores several ethereum transaction hashes.
-These transactions store the Wizards image and trait data inside the transaction input data.
+These transactions store the Wizards parts image and trait data inside the transaction input data.
 Same method as how the decoder source was stored just using different transations.

 #####decodeParts()
 This function uses the [Ethers](https://ethers.org/) project to download the 'provenance.img' transation.
-The [transaction input data](https://etherscan.io/tx/0xbb6413bd70bae87b724c30ba9e46224fa63629709e7ccfe60a39cc14aa41013e) stores a PNG image on-chain which is then extracted and saved to an image file locally.
+The [transaction input data](https://etherscan.io/tx/0xbb6413bd70bae87b724c30ba9e46224fa63629709e7ccfe60a39cc14aa41013e) for this transaction (found in provenance.img) stores a PNG image on-chain which is then extracted and saved to an image file locally.
 You can see the PNG header if you switch the 'View Input As' to UTF-8 on Etherscan.

 The image file is saved to 'forgotten-runes-traits.png' inside the 'wizards' directory.
 Open it up and you will see the building blocks of every wizard.
 In a later step these are composed together to generate each wizard.